 Key issues in accessing civil registration

-The birth registration procedure in Lebanon is complex, and therefore not all parents are registering the birth of their babies.
+Civil registration procedures in Jordan are complex, and therefore not all individuals are able to access them.
 Counselling and legal aid can help navigate some of these problems, but there are others where they cannot be used.
 In these cases advocacy with the relevant bodies is needed find ways to mitigate these obstacles and the consequences of non-registration.
 See the section on Advocacy talking points for some examples of messaging that could be used in this advocacy.

-This section highlights two common issues that refugees face in accessing civil registration procedures in Lebanon and some of the mechanisms that have already been used to resolve these obstacles.
+This section highlights three common issues with access to civil registration procedures in Jordan and some of the mechanisms that have already been used to resolve these obstacles.

-Challenge 1: Not having the required documents to register births and marriages
+Challenge 1: Not having the required documents to register marriages

 One of the most common challenges is that many families do not have the documents required by the registration procedures.
 This may be because they did not bring essential documents with them when they fled Syria, because they never possessed the documents and / or because they are not able to obtain documents.
 Some of the mechanisms that organisations are using to navigate these problems are:

-- Refugees who had been legally married in Syria but have lost their documents may nevertheless be able to be recognised as married if they bring their case to a religious court with witnesses to testify.
+- Refugees who had been legally married in Syria but have lost their documents may be recognised as married if they bring their case to a religious court with witnesses to testify.
 In general, there has been increasing acceptance of witness testimonials to marriages.

 Challenge 2: Limited awareness of the full process

-So far, good practice has focused on producing materials explaining the civil registration system, witt the result that there are now many videos, leaflets, booklets and other information materials available.
-Various organisations based in Lebanon (such as UNHCR, NRC, Oxfam, Lost and Caritas) have also carried out public awareness campaigns on civil registration procedures in Lebanon, some examples of good practice in this area are given in the regional section of the toolkit.
-What needs to be done next is ensure that this information reaches the refugees.
+So far, good practice has focused on producing materials explaining the civil registration system, with the result that there are now many videos, leaflets, booklets and other information materials available.
+Various organisations based in Jordan (such as UNHCR, NRC, JCLA, ARDD, DRC) have also carried out public awareness campaigns on civil registration procedures in Jordan, some examples of good practice in this area are given in the Raising Awareness section of the toolkit.

 Challenge 3: Children born within child marriages